LivingLegacyMedia/vowbound/chapter_13.md

 ---

-Miles away, in a tent on the edge of Hollow territory, Draven Kane opened his golden locket and smiled.
+Miles away, in a tent on the edge of Hollow territory, Draven Kane looked at his golden locket and watched the network pulse with activity.

 "Perin Casto," he murmured to the imprisoned coin inside.
-"Restored after three years of loyal service.
-How... inconvenient."
+"Restored.
+Interesting."

 One of his lieutenants—a woman who'd been hollow for seven years—stood nearby.
 "Should we retrieve him?
-Kill him?"
+Kill him?
+Make an example?"

 "No. Let him run.
-Let him hide."
-Draven's smile widened.
-"Cassian thinks he's discovered a winning strategy.
-Restoring my emissaries one by one.
-Cutting off my recruitment."

-"Isn't he?"

-"Oh, it's brilliant.
-Tactically sound.
-Exactly what I'd do in his position."
-Draven closed the locket with a soft click.
-"Which is why I want him to keep doing it."
+Let him think he's won."
+Draven's eyes gleamed as he studied the network's structure.
+"Cassian's method is clever.
+He connects his mind to theirs.
+Uses his mental fortitude to show them what they've lost.
+Then convinces them to uses my own contract against me."

+The lieutenant's voice was flat.
+"He found a loophole."

+"He did."
+Draven's smile didn't waver.
+"The vagueness cuts both ways."

+"Then we change the contracts.
+Make them iron-clad.
+Specific—"

+"No." Draven's voice was sharp.
+"People won't sign if they see the true cost written plainly.
+The vagueness is necessary—it's what makes desperate people willing to sign in the first place."
+He leaned back, considering.
+"To have enough clarity to revoke the contract, Cassian has to connect to them first.
+Has to restore their mind while they reclaim their pieces."

+"So we make the weight unbearable."

+"Exactly."
+Draven's smile returned.
+"Let him restore the weak ones.
+Let him perfect his technique.
+Let him grow confident that his method works.
+Overconfident" He traced a finger across the map.
+"But while he's doing that, I'm preparing someone whose weight will crush him."

-The lieutenant frowned—as much as her hollow face could frown.
-"I don't understand."
+The lieutenant tilted her head.
+"Something stronger?"

-"Every time Cassian restores one of my people, he has to touch my network.
-Connect to my reservoir.
-Carry debt that should have destroyed them."
+"Someone stronger.
+An emissary so deeply embedded in my network, with so much debt, so much accumulated weight, that when Cassian tries to connect..."
 Draven's eyes gleamed.
-"He thinks he's subtracting my soldiers.
-But every restoration brings him one step closer to becoming like me.
-One step closer to understanding that emptiness isn't corruption—it's peace."

-"You want him to restore your emissaries?"

-"I want him to try.
-I want him to succeed, over and over, until he's so deeply connected to my network that he can't tell where he ends and it begins."
-Draven pulled out a map of the Covenant territories.
-"How many emissaries do we have who are... expendable?
-Ones who've outlived their usefulness but still appear valuable?"

-"Dozens.
-Maybe more."

-"Good.
-Make sure they're positioned where Cassian can find them.
-Make it look challenging but achievable.
-Let him think he's winning."
+"He'll bear a burden that will break him.
+Not kill him—that would be wasteful.
+But break his mind.
+Leave him hollow himself.
+Or close enough to it that he'll finally understand what I'm offering isn't corruption—it's mercy."

+"How long?"

+"A few weeks.
+Let him restore five, maybe six more emissaries.
+He will develop a routine, a system, a belief that he's found the answer.
+In fact..."
+Draven pulled out a ledger, flipping to a specific page.
+"I'll make those emissaries even weaker.
+I'll make it easier each time for him to release them.
+Then..."
+Draven's smile grew even more cruel.
+"Introduce him to Marcus Thel.
+The man who converted three thousand soldiers personally.
+He carries the weight of every life he ruined.
+He's been hollow for a decade—the bonds are so deep, so integrated, that even I can barely tell where the man ends and the network begins."

+"And when Cassian tries to connect to him?"

+"He'll feel the weight of three thousand stolen souls.
+All that guilt.
+All that suffering.
+All that accumulated debt flooding into his mind at once."
 Draven's smile was cold.
-"And when he's restored enough of them, when he's touched my network enough times, when he's carried enough of my debt..."

-"Then what?"

-"Then I'll offer him a choice.
-Keep fighting and destroy himself piece by piece.
-Or accept what he's becoming and join me.
-Stop resisting the inevitable."
+"His mental fortitude is strong—the Coin of Heads grants him that.
+But he has his limits.
+And I'm going to find them."

+The lieutenant nodded slowly.
+"And if he somehow survives it?"

+"Then I'll have learned even more about how he works.
+How much he can carry.
+What breaks him."
+Draven returned to his maps.
+"Either way, I win.
+He restores my weak emissaries—expendable losses.
+Or he tries to restore Marcus and destroys himself.
+Or he realizes the trap and stops trying to restore anyone, which means I keep my recruiting network intact."

+"The Law favors you."

+"The Law always favors me."
 Draven touched the locket almost lovingly.
-"He'll choose wrong.
-They always do.
-And when he finally signs his name in my ledger, I'll have both his coins.
-And the Covenant will fall within a month."
+"Because I'm patient.
+I think in decades, not days.
+Cassian is brilliant—possibly the most dangerous opponent I've faced.
+But he's also desperate.
+Urgent.
+He wants to save everyone right now.
+That urgency makes him predictable.
+Exploitable."

+He pulled out a quill and wrote a series of names on a fresh parchment.
+"Position these emissaries in Arvenstead.
+Make sure they're visible.
+Make sure they seem vulnerable.
+Let Cassian restore them.
+Each one teaches him nothing new but costs him energy.
+Wears him down.
+Makes him tired."

+"And when he's tired?"

+"Then introduce him to Marcus.
+When he's exhausted.
+When his guard is down.
+When he's convinced himself that restoration is just a matter of effort and will."
+Draven's smile was terrible to see.
+"And watch him break."

-The lieutenant nodded.
-"I'll position the emissaries."
+The lieutenant took the list and bowed.
+"It will be done."

-"Do that.
-And send word to our people in Arvenstead—don't interfere with Cassian's hunting.
-Let him have his victories.
-Small ones.
-Meaningless ones.
-Let him think he's found the path forward."
-Draven returned to his maps, already calculating.
-"The young Champion is smart.
-Determined.
-He'll fight until there's nothing left to fight with.
-Which makes him exactly the kind of enemy I can use."
+After she left, Draven sat alone in the tent, studying the network's pulse.
+He could feel Cassian's presence now—a bright point of resistance where the young Champion had touched his reservoir during Perin's restoration.
+Not weakened, exactly.
+But present.
+Connected, if only for a moment.

+"You're good at this," Draven murmured to the absent enemy.
+"Better than your father.
+More strategic.
+More willing to adapt."
+He smiled.
+"But you're still thinking like a hero.
+Still believing that enough effort can save everyone.
+And that belief—that beautiful, tragic optimism—will be your undoing."

 In the distance, thunder rumbled.
 Rain began to fall on the tent—cold, steady, relentless.

-Draven listened to it and smiled.
+Draven listened to it and planned.

-Storms always came eventually.

-And he'd built his empire in the rain.
+Cassian would restore the weak and grow confident.
+He'd believe he'd found the path forward.

+And then Draven would show him that some weights couldn't be carried.

+Some debts couldn't be shared.

+Some people were too hollow to save.

+And when Cassian learned that lesson—when he felt his mind breaking under too much accumulated guilt—he would finally understand what Draven had known for decades.

+Emptiness wasn't the enemy.

+It was the only shelter in a world where caring meant suffering without end.

+The storm intensified outside, but Draven sat warm and dry in his tent, planning victory through patience.

+He could wait.

+He always could.